 Why is this film needed?

-These quotes from caregivers of people with special needs represent what many caregivers experience every day:
+These quotes from parent caregivers capture what many caregivers experience every day:

 "I suppose the thing that bothers me the most is missing out on holidays, birthday parties, family gatherings, even simple daily things like grocery shopping is non existent.
 I feel like I’m in jail some days.
 The isolation and constant yelling/screaming is mind boggling and I’ve had to be put on antidepressants and anxiety medication just to take care of my child."